gsig/charades-algorithms/README.md

 Contributor: Gunnar Atli Sigurdsson

 * This code implements a Two-Stream network in Torch
+* This code implements a Two-Stream+LSTM network in Torch
 * This code is built of the Res-Net Torch source code: github.com/facebook/fb.resnet.torch
-* This code awkwardly hacks said code to work as Two-Stream
+* This code awkwardly hacks said code to work as Two-Stream/LSTM
 * Some functionality from original code may work (optnet)
 * Some functionality from original code may not work (resnet)

-The code replicates the 'Two-Stream Extended' baseline found in:
+The code replicates the 'Two-Stream Extended' and 'Two-Stream+LSTM' baselines found in:
 ```
 @inproceedings{sigurdsson2017asynchronous,
 author = {Gunnar A. Sigurdsson and Santosh Divvala and Ali Farhadi and Abhinav Gupta},